 Walt Disney said it best: We keep moving forward, opening new doors, and doing new things, because we’re curious and curiosity keeps leading us down new paths.
 The world of technology is all about change.
 We tear down the old things that get in our way and we build new technology that takes us to new heights.
 Tearing down these old things can often be difficult and that forces us to make difficult choices.

 The OpenStack Summit wrapped up today in Boston and it was a great week!
 There were plenty of informative breakouts and some interesting keynotes.
 Keynotes Beth Cohen shared some of the work that Verizon has done with software-defined WAN on customer-premises equipment (CPE).
 She showed a demo of how customers could easily provision virtual network hardware, such as firewalls or intrusion detection systems, without waiting for hardware or cabling changes.
+I’m less familiar with the world of telcos, so I found this really interesting.

 There’s plenty to like about the POWER8 architecture: high speed interconnections, large (and flexible) core counts, and support for lots of memory.
 POWER9 provides improvements in all of these areas and it has learned some entirely new tricks as well.
 Here are my top five reasons for getting excited about POWER9: NVLink 2.0 In the simplext terms, NVLink provides a very high speed interface between CPUs and GPUs with very low latency.